Keep updated: Subscribe here >>

 Patrons can bring the following items to the Stadium:

-Sealed clear plastic water bottles up to one litre in size (except for the Sevens tournament, where only empty plastic water bottles are permitted).
+Sealed clear plastic water bottles up to one litre in size (please check individual events that may have their own terms & conditions such as the Sevens tournament, where only empty plastic water bottles are permitted).

 Empty plastic water bottles may be filled in the Stadium from water outlets located at Aisles 2, 6, 9, 11, 23, 25, 28 and 32.
 The one litre size restriction applies.